 Breakfast at the Lion + Pheasant

-On the Sunday, we had the blogging nightmare of a dead camera battery, which cuts this short for you.
+On this particular Sunday, I had the blogging nightmare of a dead camera battery, which cuts this short for you.

-It also has lots of other stuff we’ve missed this trip, but this definitely won’t be our last blog on Shrewsbury because it’s somewhere we’ll always return to.
-Screw you, Chester and York (although you are also quite good).
+Shrewsbury also has lots of other stuff I’ve missed this trip, but this definitely won’t be my last blog on it because it’s somewhere we’ll always return to.
+Screw you, Chester and York (although you are also quite good!).

-And if any of our readers can give tips on other cute towns to go that are under an hour and a half on the train from Stockport, do let us know.
+And if any of my readers can give me tips on other cute towns to go that are under an hour and a half on the train from Stockport, do let me know in the comments.